tzurp/playwright-cleanup/README.md

 <h2>Usage in test</h2>

-You need to import <b>playwright-cleanup</b> object and types as described above, and then use test.extend() to create a new test object that will include it:
+To use playwright-cleanup, simply import the playwright-cleanup object and types, and then extend your test object using test.extend().
+This will include the cleanup functionality in your test.
+No further setup is required.
+Here's an example:

 ```
 import base from "@playwright/test";